-- I (used to) live in the socialist utopia of Weymouth, where, if you believe EastEnders, Peggy Mitchell is having filthy, screaming granny sex RIGHT NOW
+- I (used to) live in the socialist utopia of Weymouth,so this is relevant to my interests

-- The town is to receive £8m to cover the cost of policing the sailing events in the 2012 Olympic Games
+- The town received £8m to cover the cost of policing the sailing events in the 2012 Olympic Games

 - Local tourist attractions include both Monkey World and the Tank Museum, built next door to each other...